eGenix/egenix-advanced-match-parsing/README.md

-## Talk Resources "Advanced parsing of structured data using Python's new match statement"
+## Resources for the eGenix Talk "Advanced parsing of structured data using Python's new match statement"

 This talk was or will be held at the following events:
 - [Python Meeting Düsseldorf](https://pyddf.de/) on 2024-04-17